tessogamba/case-management-analytics-pipeline-power-bi/README.md

 The staging layer applies structured cleaning across 13+ demographic and operational columns, handling years of historical free-text entry before dropdown controls were introduced.

 **Data context:**
-- Pre-2019 records were migrated from a legacy system
+- Previous records migrated from a legacy system
-- 2019 to mid-2024: new system running with free-text entry on most fields
+- Mid period: new system running with free-text entry on most fields
-- Mid-2024 onwards: controlled dropdowns introduced progressively
+- Recent: controlled dropdowns introduced progressively

 As a result, Invalid entry and Missing entry flags reflect historical free-text patterns and genuine data quality gaps — not solely caseworker error.